 One of the best parts about sport climbing is its utter simplicity: Clip some bolts as you climb, and—well, that’s pretty much it.
 The most complicated part is cleaning the anchors; in other words, threading your rope through the rings or chains at the top so you can lower down, grab your draws, and not leave any gear behind.
 This procedure is potentially dangerous because you may have to untie from your harness and retie after threading—and mistakes happen.
-We learned the following technique from Rick Vance, technical information manager at Petzl, and we like it because it’s simple, clean, quick, and your partner never takes you off belay.
+We learned the following technique from Rick Vance, vice president of quality at Black Diamond and former technical information manager at Petzl, and we like it because it’s simple, clean, quick, and your partner never takes you off belay.
 You'll need two quickdraws and one extra locking carabiner.

 When you get to the top, clip one quickdraw to each bolt or ring/chain, with the bottom biner gates facing in opposite directions.
 Clip your rope into the right-hand draw, and clip the left draw directly into your belay loop.
 (You may have to pull up on one of the draws to get your body close enough to the anchors.)
 Slowly sit back in your harness; the left draw should support all of your weight.
 Find a comfortable position to work on the anchor.
 (Fig. 1)